Durengo/Web-Services-Final-Project/weather-app/server/README.md

 <b>PUT /criteria/ID_VALUE</b> - update criteria info by ID_VALUE.
 Requires a JSON body with ANY (at least 1) of the following fields:
 - <b>less_equal_more</b> - "LESS", "EQUAL" or "MORE"
-- <b>criteriaName</b> - "TEMPERATURE", "HUMIDITY", "PRESSURE", "WIND_SPEED", "WIND_DIRECTION", "CLOUDINESS", "RAIN", "SNOW" (ask which ones need implemented)
+- <b>criteriaName</b> - "temp_c", etc. the fields from the weather api that need checking
 - <b>criteriaValue</b> - value dependant on criteria.
-For example, if criteriaName is "TEMPERATURE", then criteriaValue is a float number.
-If criteriaName is "WIND_DIRECTION", then criteriaValue is a string with the direction (N, NE, E, SE, S, SW, W, NW).
-Make sure the values are actually possible.
+For example, if criteriaName is "temp_c", then criteriaValue is a float number.